Provincial and Territorial Cycling Laws, and Municipal Cycling Bylaws

 Instead, each province and territory has its own set of traffic laws.

 In addition to this, cities and towns may have their own traffic regulations, known as bylaws.
 These local regulations may not take away any rights listed in the provincial traffic laws, unless this option is expressly permitted by the province.
 Also, they may not permit a person riding a bike to do anything prohibited by provincial law.

 There are often regulations in other jurisdictions, including university and college campuses, and military bases.

-See below for federal/provincial/territorial laws and local regulations that influence your ride.
+See below for provincial and territorial laws for cyclists, as well as local regulations that influence how you ride your bicycle.

 Cycling Laws » Canada

 Would you like to see your province’s/municipality’s traffic laws listed here?

 Simply complete the form below,* and we will add that to our work plan.
 Providing us with a link to the local bylaws can greatly speed up the process.